xkisxk/tp/docs/team/thaddeuslim99.md

   * Justification: This feature improves the product significantly because a user can make mistakes in placing a card in a certain deck and may wish to move it to another deck in a convenient way rather than having to delete the card and add the card in another deck.
+  * Comments: This feature was slightly harder to implement compared to the `edit` feature as it needed access to both the system level and the deck level, whereas `edit` either used the system level or the deck level but not both at the same time

 * **New Feature**: FlashCard Testing.
   * What it does: Through creating the initial Answer, AnswerList and TestManager classes, users can test his/her